Caltech Chamber Music FAQ

 Q: Are there pianos I can play?

-A: You are welcome to use any of the pianos in the Music House, including the one in the Steinway Room.
-Ask Cindy, Maia, or Robert (email@example.com) for the access code.
+A: You are welcome to use any of the pianos in the Music House.
+If you're a pianist involved in chamber music groups, you can get access to the Steinway Room.
+Ask Hyesung, Maia, or Robert for the access code.

 Q: Are there instrument lockers on campus?